Menu

 Adding Swift Dependencies

 Add any iOS-only SwiftPM packages to Package.swift in the standard manner.
 When Skip fails to find a Skip/skip.yml file in a module, it excludes that module from the resulting Gradle project.
 Thus the dependency will only exist on the iOS side.
+You will therefore have to confine the package’s use to your iOS build with Skip compiler directives:

 Adding Java/Kotlin Dependencies